“Butterfly Kisses – A Night of Pouring Generosity” to Benefit LARC’s Lori Carroll-Collins Scholarship Fund

 Tickets are $500 per person.
 Patron sponsorships are available for $750 per person and include a 30-minute meet and greet with sixth-generation winemaker Clay Mauritson, founder and owner of Mauritson Wines in Healdsburg, California.

 Guests will enjoy gentle breezes flowing through the barn doors, among a backdrop of natural arching oaks, tropical pines, and sun-kissed cypress trees.

-Guests will meet sixth-generation winemaker, Clay Mauritson, founder and owner of Mauritson Wines in Healdsburg, California, and enjoy family-crafted wines paired with each course.
+Mauritson will pair family-crafted wines with each course.
 In 1998, Mauritson produced his first bottling of Dry Creek Zinfandel under the Mauritson label and, in 2002, he began devoting his efforts full-time to the Mauritson Family Winery project.

-The Lori Carroll-Collins Scholarship Fund was established by her family in memory of Carroll-Collins.
-A resident of Fort Myers for 35 years, she cared deeply for her community and people in need and led her life by example, when it came to generosity and philanthropy.
+Her family established the Lori Carroll-Collins Scholarship Fund in memory of Carroll-Collins.
+A resident of Fort Myers for 35 years, she cared deeply for her community and people in need and led her life by example when it came to generosity and philanthropy.
 The fund will help bridge financial gaps and allow individuals with intellectual and developmental disabilities to access innovative services offered by LARC.

 Limited tickets are available.
 COVID-19 safety guidelines will be followed.

 Click here to learn more about the Lori Carroll-Collins Scholarship fund.

 For ticket or sponsorship information call Angela Katz at (239) 334-6285 x 229 or email firstname.lastname@example.org.